raspberrypi/documentation/remote-access/ssh/README.md

 Otherwise, plug your Raspberry Pi directly into the router.

 ##3.
 Enable SSH
-The Raspberry Pi has an SSH server enabled by default.
-The SSH server on your Raspberry Pi may be disabled, in which case you will have to enable it manually.
+As of the November 2016 release, Raspbian has the SSH server disabled by default.
+You will have to enable it manually.
 This is done using [raspi-config](../../configuration/raspi-config.md):

 Enter `sudo raspi-config` in the terminal, first select `advanced options`, then navigate to `ssh`, press `Enter` and select `Enable or disable ssh server`.

+For headless setup, SSH can be enabled by placing a file named 'ssh', without any extension, onto the boot partition of the SD card.